 The Coach House was built at the end of the 19th century, in the reign of Queen Victoria, and is a separate building with its own self-contained facilities standing in the garden of the main house.
 It was originally used to house coaches but has now been lovingly converted into very comfortable, self contained, accommodation for our many friends and visitors.
 It has its own private entrance off the street, not via the main house, so you can come and go as you wish without worrying about disturbing others.
 Total space is some 680 sq ft, 63 sq m.
 There are two bedrooms (sleeping a total of 5) each with its own bathroom, and a kitchen.

 The main bedroom is a large (20ft x 15ft, 6.4m x 4.5m) room on the first floor with original oak beams and French windows giving out to the garden.
 There is a double (5ft) and single bed, easy chairs, wardrobe and chest of drawers.
 Ample space for unpacking.
-You also have a telephone/answer phone with your own phone number (which we will let you know before you arrive), radio, television, free wifi and hair dryer.
+You also have a radio, television, free wifi and hair dryer.
 A baby cot (crib in US English) + high chair is available if booked in advance.

 The bathroom is en-suite with bath (4ft6) + over-shower, basin and lavatory, travertine marble floor and wall tiling, heated towel-rail and halogen lighting.

 On the ground floor is a second bedroom (15ft x 8ft, 4.6m x 2.5m) with twin beds.
 This also has a radio, television and hair dryer and its own private facilities (shower, basin and toilet) which, although not en-suite, are easily reached across the entrance way.